malscan/malscan/README.md

 * Feature: Added automated whitelisting of file trees for known clean files (such as imports from development enviroments or fresh installs)
 * Feature: New Tripwire scanning mode.
 Identifies any files that have been changed or did not exist from the whitelist reference.
 Excellent for static sites or minimally changing applications.
 * Feature: New installer.
+  * New installer is compatible with CentOS 6, CentOS 7, and Ubuntu 14.04.
+  * Other Operating Systems remain supported by Malscan, however installationr requires manually installing ClamAV and Freshclam.

 #### Version 1.4.4
 *Released: May 6, 2015*